Houghton transfer station roof improvement and mitigation project

 The American Public Works Association’s Washington State Chapter awarded the Houghton Transfer Station Roof Improvement and Mitigation Project the Project of the Year Award in the category “Structures Less than $5 Million.”
 The award recognizes excellence in management and administration of public works projects.

 The Houghton Transfer Station, which was constructed in the mid-1960s, is located at 11727 N.E.
 60th St. in Kirkland, on 8.4 acres at the south end of the closed Houghton Landfill.
-The Solid Waste Division has recommended closing the Houghton Transfer Station and building a new station elsewhere in northeast King County.
 A new transfer station will take about eight years to complete - from siting and design, to permitting and construction.

 The safety and mitigation improvements completed at the station will enable the division to operate the station safely, efficiently, and with less impact on our neighbors and surrounding community until a new facility can be built.

 This list of projects completed at the Houghton station was developed with the City of Kirkland: